-Who do you work with you think is a dumb ass?
+Summary: Who do you work with you think is a dumb ass?
 Here are ideas to move beyond judging and make a positive difference at work.

-There have been dopey leaders since the beginning of time.
-Some will own their mistakes while others just get a glazed look and say “huh?”
+Accordingly, there have been dopey leaders since the beginning of time.
+Some will own their mistakes, while others look glazed and say, “Huh?”

-Here’s what Cicero, the Roman politician, and lawyer had to say way back in the day “Any man can make mistakes, but only an idiot persists in his error.”
+As an illustration, here’s what Cicero, the Roman politician, and lawyer, had to say: “Any man can make mistakes, but only an idiot persists in his error.”

 Habit #1: Pattern repetition:

-It’s so true that “if you also do what you’ve always done, you will always get what you’ve always got.”
-Henry Ford, Mark Twain, Tony Robbins, and many others have been credited with the quote.
-Take your pick, each is a super creative innovator and the opposite of a stupid leader.
+It’s true that “if you also do what you’ve always done, you will always get what you’ve always got.”
+Henry Ford, Mark Twain, Tony Robbins, and others have been credited with the quote.
+Take your pick; each is a super creative innovator and the opposite of a stupid leader.

-Stupid means you hide under the covers when change is in the air.
+In other words, stupid means you hide under the covers when change is in the air.
 It means you are willing to end up with what worked in the past and is no longer relevant.
-That means stagnation and yes, pattern repetition.
+That means stagnation and, yes, pattern repetition.

-Think about work this way for a minute…
+Think about working this way for a minute.

-The passion for being a leader or an entrepreneur is to be a creative problem solver.
-Once you solve a problem you get to the next problem and the creative juices keep flowing.
+Indeed, the passion for being a leader or an entrepreneur is to be a creative problem solver.
+Once you solve a problem, you get to the next issue, and the creative juices keep flowing.
 It’s fun and challenging.

-However, if you keep facing the same problems over and over and the responses are always the same, it’s no longer a problem.
-It’s a pattern.
+If you face the same problems repeatedly and the responses are always the same, it’s no longer a problem: It’s a pattern.

 Habit #2: Avoidance:

 What do you do when a situation is uncomfortable?
-Do you find an excuse to leave or just pick yourself up to get out of the tension that conflict arouses?
-Here is a good quote to memorize from American philosopher Elbert Hubbard about being an avoider, “To avoid criticism, do nothing, say nothing and be nothing.”
+Do you find an excuse to leave or pick yourself up to escape the tension that conflict arouses?

-Don’t take an avoider’s excuse at face value.
-They know what is going on and simply let others tackle the tough stuff.
-They usually only want to come back to talk when they think there will be a happy outcome.
+Therefore, don’t take an avoider’s excuse at face value.
+They know what is happening and let others tackle the tough stuff.
+They usually only want to return to talk when they think there will be a happy outcome.

-Please remember that becoming self -aware is disruptive and inevitably requires change.
-And many times the change is embarrassing an even exhausting.
+Please remember that becoming self-aware is disruptive and inevitably requires change.
+And many times, the difference is embarrassing and even exhausting.

 Stupid leaders let their fears keep them from engaging.